 Manufacturing a Silicon Wafer

 Growing a silicon ingot can take anywhere from one week to one month, depending on many factors, including size, quality and the specification.
 More than 75% of all single crystal silicon wafers are grown by the Czochralski (CZ) method.
 CZ ingot growth requires chunks of virgin polycrystalline silicon.
 These chunks are placed in a quartz crucible along with small quantities of specific Group III and Group V elements called dopants.
 The added dopants give the desired electrical properties for the grown ingot.
-The most common dopants are boron, phosphorus, aresenic and antimony.
+The most common dopants are boron, phosphorus, arsenic, and antimony.
 Depending on which dopant is used, the ingot becomes a P or N type ingot (Boron: P type; Phosphorus, Antimony, Arsenic: N type).

-Once the ingot is fully-grown, it is ground to a rough size diameter a little larger than the desired diameter of the finished silicon wafer.
+Once the ingot is fully-grown, it is ground to a rough size diameter that is a little larger than the desired diameter of the finished silicon wafer.
 The ingot is then given a notch or flat to indicate its orientation.
 Once it has passed a number of inspections, the ingot is sliced into wafers.
 Because of the silicon’s hardness, a diamond edge saw is used to accurately slice the silicon wafers so they are thicker than the desired specification.
-The diamond saw also helps to minimize damage to the wafers, thickness variation and bow and warp defects.
+The diamond edge saw also helps to minimize damage to the wafers, thickness variation, and bow and warp defects.

 After the wafers have been sliced, the lapping process begins.
 Lapping the wafer removes saw marks and surface defects from the front and backside of the wafer.
 It also thins the wafer and helps to relieve stress accumulated in the wafer from the slicing process.
-Once the silicon wafers are lapped, they go through an etching and cleaning process using sodium hydroxide or acetic and nitric acids to alleviate microscopic cracks and surface damage caused by lapping.
+Once the silicon wafers are lapped, they go through an etching and cleaning process, using sodium hydroxide or acetic and nitric acids to alleviate microscopic cracks and surface damage caused by lapping.
 A critical edge grinding procedure takes place to round the edges, drastically reducing the probability of breakage in the remaining steps of manufacturing and later when device manufacturers use the wafers.
-After the edges are rounded, depending on the end user’s specification, often times the edges will be polished, improving overall cleanliness and further reducing breakage up to 400%.
+After the edges are rounded, depending on the end user’s specification, oftentimes the edges will be polished, improving overall cleanliness and further reducing breakage up to 400%.

 The final and most crucial step in the manufacturing process is polishing the wafer.
-This process takes place in a cleanroom.
+This process takes place in a clean room.
 Clean rooms are rated and range from Class 1 to Class 10,000.
 The rating corresponds to the number of particles per cubic foot.
-For reference, these particles are not visible to the naked eye and in an uncontrolled atmosphere, such as a living room or office, the particle count would likely be 5 million per cubic foot.
+These particles are not visible to the naked eye and in an uncontrolled atmosphere, such as a living room or office, the particle count would likely be 5 million per cubic foot.
 To help maintain this level of cleanliness, the workers must wear clean room suits that cover their body from head to toe and are designed to not collect or carry any particles.
 They also will stand in a vacuum that blows away any small particles that might have accumulated before entering the room.